build-on-aws/content/tutorials/build-your-own-translator-app-in-less-30-min/index.md

 To integrate the backend and frontend, the Lambda Function needs to interpret the format of the Lex output events, which get passed to the Lambda function as input events.
 The [Interpreting the input event format developer guide](https://docs.aws.amazon.com/lexv2/latest/dg/lambda-input-format.html) provides more details.
 In this tutorial, you will learn how to extract the necessary information from the input events to get the translation application running.

-To begin with, the Lambda Function must extract the values in [interpretations](https://docs.aws.amazon.com/lexv2/latest/APIReference/API_runtime_Interpretation.html), possible matches to the user's utterance:
+To begin, the Lambda Function must extract the values in [interpretations](https://docs.aws.amazon.com/lexv2/latest/APIReference/API_runtime_Interpretation.html) and with possible matches to the user's utterance:

 ```python
 def get_intent(intent_request):